Digital Research

-Overview
+History

+1974–1979: Founding and incorporation

 In 1972, Gary Kildall, an instructor at the Naval Postgraduate School in Monterey, California, began working at Intel as a consultant under the business name Microcomputer Applications Associates (MAA).
 By 1974, he had developed Control Program/Monitor, or CP/M, the first disk operating system for microcomputers.

 In 1974 he incorporated as Intergalactic Digital Research, with his wife handling the business side of the operation.
 The company soon began operating under its shortened name Digital Research.
 The company's operating systems, starting with CP/M for 8080/Z80-based microcomputers, were the de facto standard of their era.
 Digital Research's product suite included the original 8-bit CP/M and its various offshoots like MP/M (1979), a multi-tasking multi-user version of CP/M.

+1980–1990: CP/M, CP/M-86

-The first 16-bit system was CP/M-86 (1981, adapted to the IBM PC in early 1982), which was meant as direct competitor to MS-DOS.
+After Microsoft presented MS-DOS that was based on CP/M, Digital Research released CP/M-86, which was the first 16-bit system (1981, adapted to the IBM PC in early 1982), which was meant as direct competitor to MS-DOS.
 There followed the multi-tasking MP/M-86 (1981), and Concurrent CP/M (1982), a single-user version featuring virtual consoles from which applications could be launched to run concurrently.
+The company's documentation had a poor reputation, with Jerry Pournelle in 1982 describing it as seemingly "encrypted and translated into Swahili". and InfoWorld calling its CP/M manuals incomplete, incomprehensible, and poorly indexed.